20arnav/POPL_Project_Group7/README.md

 Error Handling: Comprehensive error handling is implemented to provide meaningful feedback to users in case of issues.

-# Getting Started

-To get started with the project, follow these steps:

-Clone the repository: git clone https://github.com/your-username/rust-file-server.git Navigate to the project directory: cd rust-file-server Follow the instructions in the INSTALL.md file for installation.
-Usage
-Detailed usage instructions can be found in the USAGE.md file.
-Make sure to review this document to understand how to use the client-server interaction system effectively.

 # Comparison with C

 This project aims to showcase the advantages of Rust over C in the context of file server interactions.
 Some key points of comparison include: